 I'm talking about monsters that plan how to catch their prey rather than instinctively chasing them on sight, monsters that can strategize traps, even monsters that torture for sport.

 A level above that and you get monsters that aren't necessarily violent.
-They might aid the main characters against other monstrous beings that do pose a threat to humans.
+They might aid the main characters against other monstrous beings that do pose threats to humans.

 When talking about monsters and aliens, we can't forget the Men in Black films.
 They feature tons of different alien creatures, from office mates and postmen to villains who use everything at their disposal to accomplish their sinister goals.